-The answer?
-It depends.
-You have to weigh up music business degree programs very, very carefully to make sure they are offering you the right kinds of classes and experiences to give you a great education.
+A primary consideration is whether the degree will give you a competitive edge when you're looking for a job specifically in the music industry.
+You have to weigh up music business degree programs carefully to make sure they are offering you the right kinds of classes and experiences to give you a great education.
 Start by evaluating the course offerings.

+The cold, hard reality is that, while education is important, experience counts just a little bit more in the music business.
 Your music business degree will not give you a competitive edge over another job applicant if you do not have any experience.

-In fact, many music companies would hire an applicant with experience who doesn't have a degree over an applicant with a degree and no experience.
+Many music companies would hire an applicant with experience who doesn't have a degree over an applicant with a degree and no experience.
 It is absolutely essential that internships - and any other experience you can get - are part of your college life.

 Assessing the Program's Value

 A music business degree program that has great classes, good professors, and sets its students up with good internship opportunities can be a wonderful investment in your future working in the music business.
 If the program doesn't have those features, then the name of the degree becomes somewhat irrelevant.
-You may be better served by choosing another major and crafting your own music-related opportunities.
+You may be better served by choosing another major and crafting your music-related opportunities.

 The bottom line about music and college is to evaluate the degree program closely and work as hard as you can to tap into the music opportunities on campus.
 In the end, you need the combination of education and experience - not one or the other - to do well in the music biz.